Willson Contreras Player Props: Cardinals vs. Diamondbacks

-Willson Contreras -- batting .182 with three doubles, five walks and four RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Drey Jameson on the mound, on April 18 at 7:45 PM ET.
+Willson Contreras -- 2-for-5 with two home runs and three RBI in his last game -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Madison Bumgarner on the mound, on April 19 at 1:15 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with two doubles and an RBI) against the Diamondbacks.
+He smacked two homers in his previous appearance (going 2-for-5) in his last game against the Diamondbacks.

 Willson Contreras Game Info & Props vs. the Diamondbacks